newtonproject/NEPs/NEPS/nep-53/index.md

     /// @notice tags for a collection of EVTs in this contract function from() external view returns (string memory);

-    /// @notice Returns the Uniform Resource Identifier (URI) for the specified EVT tokenId
+    /// @notice Returns the Uniform Resource Identifier (URI) for the specified EVT tokenId.
     /// @dev Throws if `_tokenId` is not a valid EVT.
 URIs are defined in RFC3986.
     ///  The URI may point to a JSON file or Base64 encode data that conforms to the
     ///  "NRC7 Metadata JSON Schema".
     /// @return The JSON formatted URI for the specified EVT tokenId function tokenURI(uint256 _tokenId) external view returns (string memory);

-    /// @notice Returns the Uniform Resource Identifier (URI) for the current EVT contract.
+    /// @notice Returns the Uniform Resource Identifier (URI) for the storefront-level metadata for your contract.
     /// @dev This function SHOULD return the URI for this contract in JSON format, starting with
     ///  header `data:application/json;`.
     /// @return The JSON formatted URI of the current EVT contract